Victor H. Engelhard

 Second, we are using transgenic mice that express human MHC molecules to model the human immune response to melanoma.
 This unique ?preclinical? model is being used to systematically understand the quality of the response, the reasons that it ultimately fails to control melanoma, and to design and evaluate approaches to enhance effective immunity.
 The insights gained from this work can be used to accelerate progress in human clinical trials by identifying more useful approaches more rapidly than would otherwise be possible.

-Third, we are pursuing the intriguing observation that many of the antigens recognized on melanoma tumors by T lymphocytes are also expressed on the tumors normal cellular counterpart, the melanocyte.
+Third, we are pursuing the intriguing observation that many of the antigens recognized on melanoma tumors by T lymphocytes are also expressed on the tumor's normal cellular counterpart, the melanocyte.
 Indeed, immune responses against melanoma often lead to autoimmune skin depigmentation.
 Again, by using a transgenic mouse model, we are evaluating the mechanisms that establish self-tolerance to these antigens, and which nonetheless allow the persistence of cells that can recognize these melanoma/melanocyte antigens.
-In conjunction with this, we are trying to understand how the presence of melanoma tumors or vaccination alters the occurrence of self-tolerance, and the extent to which self-tolerance still limits effective melanoma immunity. are also expressed in normal tissue, this model allows us to evaluate the existence and impact of self-tolerance on effective anti-melanoma immune responses.
+In conjunction with this, we are trying to understand how the presence of melanoma tumors or vaccination alters the occurrence of self-tolerance, and the extent to which self-tolerance still limits effective melanoma immunity.
+This model allows us to evaluate the existence and impact of self-tolerance on effective anti-melanoma immune responses.